-This Chart Shows the Rising Cost of Border Security in the U.S.
+This Chart Shows the U.S. Border Security Spending by Year

 - The cost of border enforcement has hit record highs for the past five years, with total overall budgets surpassing $20 billion.